 When: Matches will be played every Sunday from 30 April until 9 July between 1.30pm and 3.30pm.

 Cost: $30 for the season

 Check out photos from the 2016 competition photos on Social Goal’s Facebook page!

 Who can play?

 Everyone!
-Males and females aged 16 and up who are blind, partially sighted and sighted can play in the Victorian B-League.
-The cost to register is $30 per person.
+Males and females aged 16 and up who are blind or vision impaired can play in the Victorian B-League.

 How do I sign up?